It is widely accepted that marine habitats and species are being destroyed, degraded and disturbed by human activity in the coastal zone.

 A PROTECTED HABITAT

-Unfortunately these wildlife-rich sandbanks have also been a key target for offshore wind farm developers in Ireland because the relatively shallow waters cuts the cost of construction and maintenance.
+Unfortunately these wildlife-rich, functional sandbanks have also been a key target for offshore wind farm developers in Ireland because the relatively shallow waters cuts the cost of construction and maintenance.

 Dundalk Bay SAC and SPA and almost all the sandbanks on Ireland’s east coast have been claimed on “a first come first served basis” by developers seeking foreshore leases for extensive wind farm development.
 No Strategic Environmental Assessment was carried out by the Irish authorities to assess cumulative impact before developers were allowed to claim these extensive sites.
 In 2000 and 2002 reports prepared on behalf of Irish NGOs concerned with conservation, An Taisce, Birdwatch Ireland, Irish Wildlife Trust, Coastwatch and the Irish Peatlands Conservation Council, recommended the designation as Natura 2000 sites of 10 additional sandbank habitats including many of those targeted for wind farm development close to Ireland's east coast (Dwyer, 2000, SACs in Ireland.
 NGO Review, Crushell 2002).